 Brewdog Vagabond IPA (4.5%)

-Again, you can get this one in lots of supermarkets, and bonus points if they’ve ever served it in a pub or bar near you.
+You can get this one in lots of supermarkets, and bonus points if they’ve ever served it in a pub or bar near you.

 Again, this one is very refreshing with citrus notes to it, but a well balanced bitterness, and it’s a great all rounder.
 It’s one of the ones that are treated with an enzyme and results mean <20ppm for gluten, which is the standard for us here in the UK.
 I just wish they did another gluten free one, because I get jealous of all the new ones they bring out for muggles.